PeresViz/open-cosmos-backend-challenge/README.md

   - Data whose timestamp is "too old" should be treated as invalid and discarded.
 "Too old" means the data are timestamped more than 1 hour previous to the current time.
   - The server does some basic analysis on the data and adds tags which both describe the data and possibly the outcomes of the analysis.
 Data internal to the system are tagged with "system" and should be discarded.
 If the server believes the data to be inaccurate, it will tag those data points with "suspect".
 Potentially inaccurate data should be discarded.
   - It must be possible for an administrator of the service, but not necessarily the end user of the service (/API), to discover which data points have been discarded and why they were discarded.
-- Allow access to the stored data from the service with some filters described below; there are no requirements around the method of access.
+- Allow access to the stored data from the service with some filters described below:
+  - users must be able to access
+    - all data points
+    - data points generated after a certain datetime
+    - data points generated before a certain datetime
+    - data points generated within a set datetime range
+- There are no requirements around the method of access.

 ## Run the Service